kekkpel/Editor/README.md

 # Attenction
 languages:

 -Italiano

 -inglese

 # How to run
-I recommend only developers who have python and tkinter istalled
+I recommend only developers who have python and tkinter installed